Agency vs. Independent Caregiver in Dallas: Real Costs, Payroll Taxes, Liability, and What You Actually Get

 What You Get with an Agency That You Don't Get with an Independent Hire

 Backup coverage.
 When your independent caregiver calls in sick, you are scrambling.
 When an agency caregiver is unavailable, the agency sends someone else.
-For families managing care for a parent with dementia or significant mobility limitations, reliable coverage matters more than a few dollars per hour.
+For families managing care for a parent with dementia, significant mobility limitations, or 24-hour care needs, reliable coverage matters more than a few dollars per hour.

 HHSC licensing and oversight.
 Licensed agencies are subject to state inspections, complaint processes, and regulatory standards.
 An independent caregiver has no oversight beyond what you provide.